-Learn about the Transfer Year Experience and the Transfer Community Special Interest Housing Group here!
+Learn about the Transfer Year Experience here!
 These programs connect transfer students with mentorship, resources, and events during the first year after transferring to KU.

 Transfer students are able to secure on-campus housing for the duration of their time at KU.
-We offer a Transfer Community Special Interest Group in Dixon Hall for students interested in mentorship, transfer-specific events and workshops, and social events.
+We offer mentorship, transfer-specific events and workshops, and social events.
 Transfer students are also able to live in suite-style or apartment and townhouse living options.
 View our housing options here.

 Transfer students who commute to KU have access to our Commuter Lounge, which is located in McFarland Student Union Building.
 The Commuter Lounge features computers for student use, a microwave, and a comfortable place to study between classes